Getting ATOM and Staking It

 When you are done, your account on the exchange should show that you own one ATOM:

-You do not own it as you would if the token were in your Keplr wallet.
-It is the exchange that owns the token and assures you that they will send it to you when asked.
+However, you do not yet own it as you would if the token were in your Keplr wallet.
+The exchange still owns the token but assures you that they will send it to you when asked.
 The exchange acts like a custodial wallet.

 # Withdraw your ATOM

-Your exchange has a withdrawal function that allows you to send your ATOM anywhere, including your Keplr wallet.
-Now it is time to set this up.
+Your exchange has a withdrawal function that allows you to send your ATOM anywhere, including to your Keplr wallet.
+You must set this up.

 You need your wallet address.
-Since it is very long you should avoid typing it by hand and instead copy it in the clipboard by clicking on it in Keplr:
+Since it is very long, you should avoid typing it by hand and instead copy it to the clipboard by clicking it in Keplr:

-Now go back to your exchange, paste this address where asked, confirm that it looks identical to the original you copied and proceed with the confirmation the exchange requires from you:
+Now go back to your exchange and paste this address where asked.
+Confirm that it looks identical to the original you copied, and proceed with the confirmation the exchange requires from you:

-When it is set, you ask the exchange to withdraw properly.
+When this is set, you ask the exchange to withdraw properly.
 Take note of the transaction fee of the exchange.
-It is much higher than a realistic transaction fee would have been had you done the transaction yourself within your wallet:
+It is much higher than a realistic transaction fee would have been, had you done the transaction yourself within your wallet:

 If all went well, you should see your new asset in Keplr after a few minutes:

 Congratulations!
-You now own just short of one ATOM.
+You now own slightly less than one ATOM.
 Remember that you are really in charge, so check again that your mnemonic and password are saved properly.

-You can also look at your address within a public explorer-like mintscan.io (opens new window).
+You can also look at your address using a public explorer, like mintscan.io (opens new window).